The 6 Best Reflective Running Shoes for Staying Visible After Dark

 While it’s true that plenty of running shoe brands add light reflective detailing to all their products, we narrowed this list down to shoes with more deliberate visibility add-ons.
 The majority of these shoes are reflective versions of other shoes we’ve tested and featured in other roundups.
 For those we haven’t tested directly, we relied on our knowledge of the hallmarks of quality shoe construction, such as materials, sole construction, and weight, to point us in the right direction.
 We then cross-referenced all our picks with hundreds of customer reviews to ensure each pick works just as well for you as it does for us.

-Adam Schram is an Assistant Editor of Commerce at Runner's World, Great shoes for high arch Bicycling and Popular Mechanics, too.
+Adam Schram is an Assistant Editor of Commerce at Runner's World, though you might see his byline on Bicycling and Popular Mechanics, too.
 A lover of all things outdoors, Adam's writing career comes after six years as a bike mechanic in his hometown of State College, PA.
 His journalism experience is steeped in cycling and running gear reviews, and he's also a published creative nonfiction and satire author.
 When he's not writing, riding, or running, you can catch Adam at home mixing cocktails, watching Star Wars, or trying in vain to do the Sunday crossword.
 You can check out his latest work below.